ARMmbed/mbed-os-5-docs/docs/advanced/tls_porting.md

 # mbed TLS Porting Guide

-This document explains how to port [mbed TLS](https://github.com/ARMmbed/mbedtls) to a new mbed target board.
-It includes an [example implementation](https://github.com/ARMmbed/mbed-tls-lib) for K64F boards.
+This document explains how to port [mbed TLS](https://github.com/ARMmbed/mbedtls) to a new mbed development board.

 <span class="notes">**Note:** This part is critical for the security of your product and you should consult a cryptography expert while considering the choices and implementing them.</span>